Investigation Guide

 Several state-specific patterns are worth knowing.
 California has broad expungement rights that apply to many felony and misdemeanor convictions after probation.
 New York's Clean Slate Act (effective November 2024) automatically seals eligible misdemeanors after three years and felonies after eight years.
 Minnesota expanded expungement significantly in 2023 to include more offense categories.
 Illinois expanded eligibility for misdemeanor expungement and some felony convictions.
 West Virginia allows expungement of some first-offense felonies since 2021.

 Michigan has a specific variation worth noting: MDOC's OTIS portal purges records three years after discharge from supervision, not because of expungement, but as a statutory public-portal requirement.
-The underlying court record still exists — it just no longer appears in OTIS.
+The underlying court record still exists.
+It just no longer appears in OTIS.
 This is distinct from true expungement.
 See our guide to criminal record searches for more on how expungement affects different record sources.

 3. The person opted out of data brokers

-The key principle: An empty result in a commercial people-search tool never rules out the existence of a public record in a government court portal.
+An empty result in a commercial people-search tool never rules out the existence of a public record in a government court portal.
 The two systems are independent.

 4. The jail transfer window (custody searches only)

 If you are searching for someone in jail or prison and the result comes back empty, there is a specific timing gap worth understanding.
 When someone is convicted of a felony and sentenced to a state prison term, they do not immediately appear in the state DOC portal.
-The person remains in the county jail while the state DOC processes intake paperwork — a period that typically runs two to four weeks, sometimes longer.
+The person remains in the county jail while the state DOC processes intake paperwork, a period that typically runs two to four weeks, sometimes longer.

 During that window, the state DOC portal returns nothing.
 The county jail roster shows them as in-custody, but under the charging county's system, not the state DOC.
 Once DOC intake is complete and the person is transferred to a state facility, the state DOC portal updates.
-This gap is consistent across states — it is not a system error, it is a processing reality.
+This gap is consistent across states.
+It is not a system error; it is a processing reality.

 The practical check: if a state DOC portal returns empty for someone recently convicted, search the county jail portal for the county where the trial and sentencing occurred.
 For a full explanation of how this works across all three custody tiers, see our inmate search guide.

-5. The name is too common to identify — not actually empty
+5. The name is too common to identify

 Common surname situations where this happens most: searches for Spanish-language surnames in high-immigration counties (Garcia, Martinez, Rodriguez in Miami-Dade, Los Angeles, or Harris County), common Chinese surnames in Bay Area counties (Chen, Wang, Li in Santa Clara or Alameda), South Asian surnames in Middlesex County NJ, or simply common English surnames like Smith or Johnson in any large county.

-• Add a middle name or initial — even a single letter significantly narrows results
+• Add a middle name or initial.
+Even a single letter significantly narrows results.

-• Add a date of birth or age range — most court portals support age filtering
+• Add a date of birth or age range.
+Most court portals support age filtering.

-• Add a city or ZIP code — narrows to a specific part of a large county
+• Add a city or ZIP code.
+Narrows to a specific part of a large county.

-• Search for known relatives — connecting through a relative with a less common name can confirm the right person
+• Search for known relatives.
+Connecting through a relative with a less common name can confirm the right person.

 Our guide to finding someone by first and last name covers the narrowing techniques in more detail.